hbcbh1999/AIprojects/README.md

 # AI Projects
 This is a list of my projects on Artificial Intelligence and Computer Graphics.
 Almost every project is done with Python, some simple implementations with numpy and more complicated projects done with Tensorflow, Keras and Pytorch.
-There are also a couple of web applications built with Javascript ad WebGL.
+There are also a couple of web applications built with Javascript and WebGL.

 ## Machine Learning